qexat/garnet/README.md

    stack.
 If correctly executing a program requires assuming an un-smashed stack, well, that's tricky.

-Other common sources of UB in C, from <https://stackoverflow.com/questions/367633/what-are-all-the-common-undefined-behaviours-that-a-c-programmer-should-know-a>:
+Todo list of other common sources of UB in C, from <https://stackoverflow.com/questions/367633/what-are-all-the-common-undefined-behaviours-that-a-c-programmer-should-know-a>:

  * Converting pointers to objects of incompatible types
  * Left-shifting values by a negative amount (right shifts by negative amounts are implementation defined)